antross/tracer/README.md

 1. In Firefox, `Function.prototype.toString()` places the text `[native code]` indented on a separate line.
 Edge and Chrome print it on a single line surrounded by spaces.

+### `document.implementation`

+1. In Edge, `document.implementation` returns a new instance each call.
+   Chrome and Firefox return the same instance each call.